+Section 10.
+Public Sale Notice.

+- (1) If the vehicle is appraised over \$100.00, the Chief of Police shall cause to be published in a newspaper of general circulation within the city a notice of sale.
+The notice of sale shall state: - (a) The sale is of discarded property in possession of the city. - (b) A description of the vehicle, including the type, make, license number, I.D. number, and any other information which will aid in accurately identifying the vehicle. - (c) The terms of the sale, and - (d) The date, time, and place of the sale. - (2) The notice of sale shall be published two times.
+The first publication shall be made not less than 10 days prior to the date of the proposed sale, and the second shall be made not less than three days prior to the date of the proposed sale.

 Section 11.
-Public Sale Notice.

-If the vehicle is appraised over \$100.00, the chief of (1)police shall cause to be published in a newspaper of general circulation within the city a notice of sale.
-The notice of sale shall state:

-(a) The sale is of discarded property in possession of the city.

-(b) A description of the vehicle, including the type, make, license number, I.D. number, and any other information which will aid in accurately identifying the vehicle.

-(c) The terms of the sale, and

-(d) The date, time, and place of the sale.
-The notice of sale shall be published two times.
-The (2)first publication shall be made not less than ten days prior to the date of the proposed sale, and the second shall be made not less than three days prior to the date of the proposed sale.

-Section 12.
 Public Sale.

-(1) If a vehicle is appraised over \$100.00, the chief of police shall hold a sale at the time and place appointed within the view of the vehicle to be sold.

-(2) The vehicle shall be sold to the highest and best bidder, providing that if no bids are entered, or those bids which are entered are less than the costs incurred by the city, the chief of police may enter a bid on behalf of the city in an amount equal to such costs.

-(3) At the time of payment of the purchase price, the chief of police shall execute a certificate of sale, in duplicate, the original of which shall be delivered to the purchaser, and the copy thereof filed with the auditor of the city.
+- (1) If a vehicle is appraised over \$100.00, the Chief of Police shall hold a sale at the time and place appointed within the view of the vehicle to be sold. - (2) The vehicle shall be sold to the highest and best bidder, providing that if no bids are entered, or those bids which are entered are less than the costs incurred by the city, the Chief of Police may enter a bid on behalf of the city in an amount equal to such costs. - (3) At the time of payment of the purchase price, the Chief of Police shall execute a certificate of sale, in duplicate, the original of which shall be delivered to the purchaser, and the copy thereof filed with the City Recorder of the city.